Bahadurpally

-Bahadurpally is a village located in Medchal district near Hyderabad, India.
+Bahadurpally is one of the fastest growing residential areas of Hyderabad, India. which is located in the Medchal District.
+Bhadurpally is located adjacent to the National Highway 44.
+It has posh residential layouts filled with ample greenery and nearby kandlakoya New IT park.

 Commercial area

 There are numerous grocery stores and factory outlets in Bahadurpally.
 The IT Giant 'Tech Mahindra Training Center' is located here.

 Education

 Mahindra École Centrale is a private engineering institute in Tech Mahindra Campus located at Bahadurpally.

 Transport

 The buses run by TSRTC connect it to different parts of the city.

 From Secunderabad, bus no 227 is available to Bahadurpally Village and Bahadurpally X Roads, where as no 272 and 230 are available till Bahadurpally X Roads.